Emer722/Portfolio/Longevity/README.md

 + In the **Noncommunicable category**, the leading causes of death in top countries are predominantly related to **cancer**, supporting my previous conclusion that these factors contribute to prolonged longevity.
 In contrast, the bottom countries experience higher mortality rates from **stroke**, **cirrhosis of the liver**, and **kidney diseases**, which negatively impact longevity.

-###  What are the leading causes of death in each category for the top 10 and bottom 10 countries, and how do these causes compare in terms of prevalence and impact on longevity?
+###  What are the leading causes of death in each category for the top 10 and bottom 10 countries?
 In this analysis, I aim to achieve greater precision by minimizing the influence of significant outliers.
 I will identify the leading causes of death within each sub-category and category.
 For this purpose, I utilized Python for data cleaning and DataFrame construction, while leveraging Power BI for visualization.

 ### Results: